Purityyy1/Eaglercraft-Java-1.20/README.md

-# Eaglercraft-1.20
+# Eaglercraft 1.20
-while the other dudes make 1.14 ill do 1.20 :)
+## Making Eaglercraft 1.20 with Python